tetsufmbio/taxontree/docs/README.md

 #### 4.1.
 Adding third-party software in the pipeline

-In this section, let consider that you want to add the software **MAFFT**, another largely used sequen aligner.
+In this section, let consider that you want to add the software **MAFFT**, another largely used sequence aligner.
-To do that, you have to first compile and install it in your system (for this check MAFFT installation insctruction) or move its executable to the folder `~/.taxontree/bin`.
-Any one of these procedures will make Gblocks viewable by TaxOnTree.
+To do that, you have to first compile and install it in your system (for this check MAFFT installation insctruction) or move the compiled executables to the folder `~/.taxontree/bin`.
+Any one of these procedures will make **MAFFT** visible to TaxOnTree.

 After that, you have to include MAFFT in the TaxOnTree phylogenetic pipeline and set the command line that you want to execute when TaxOnTree calls it.
 This is performed in the CONFIG.xml file that is located at